Troubleshooting Windows Subsystem for Linux

 sudo ln -s ../run/resolvconf/resolv.conf resolv.conf

-Starting bash gives an error code
+Starting WSL or installing a distribution returns an error code

 Updating Bash on Ubuntu on Windows